 Bathing the kids was a joy, having them float in your arm and just looking at you.
 We have so many great photos from bath time.

 Twins born at 32: Learning CPR while our twins were in the Special Care Nursery

 We got taught baby CPR while our twins were in the SCN.

 The real scary thing about the baby CPR was that not 5minutes later.
 The nurse that just taught us had to use it for real on a fresh baby.
 Her first time in 40 years of nursing that she had to hit the emergency button and do CPR on a baby.
 I would strongly suggest that you take up on any offer to learn baby/child CPR.
 As we have seen it first hand, and had friends have to use it.

 Your life will get into a routine, all around the kids and the hospital.
 The rest of the world including friends just doesn’t exist.
 We were lucky enough that by having twins, I was able to be fed as the guardian of the second child, so we ate breakfast, lunch and dinner at the hospital.
 Our hospital had a room where the parents of SCN kids could eat, sleep or just rest in between feeds.
 This made the support for each other easier, and we lived in this room if we weren’t with the kids.

-Our hospital wouldn’t let babies leave the SCN until they reached 2.8kg, and this is what took the time with Twin B, although she proved to be the stronger of the two, it just took ages for her to gain the weight, but we eventually made it.
+Our hospital wouldn’t let babies leave the SCN until they reached 2.8kg.
+This is what took the time with Twin B, although she proved to be the stronger of the two.
+It just took ages for her to gain the weight, but we eventually made it.
 We had made our way up through alternate suck and tube feeds, to all suck feeds, most still on bottles, but we made it.
 And we could take Twin A & Twin B home, where the real fun began – reflux, illnesses, breathing difficulties and more.
 But we have unconstrained access to the kids, and the love keeps growing each day.